The following is very much

 Californian built 10'6'' foam and fibreglass Bragg surfboard for sale.

 bought the board and his yellow Ford van too!
 Now he was a surfer with a

 mobile home in which he could live at the beach.
 The first, but by no

 means the last in the following decades!

 days of this event four young Australian life-savers, one of them Bob

 Head, turned up on the beach at Great Western with newly built

 surfboards manufactured by Barry Bennett in Sydney.

-Correction/update Sent in By
+in By Bob Head.